hochm/zetta-cloudfoundry-sample/README.md

 ## Intro

-Short test on how easy zettajs (http://www.zettajs.org/) can be deployed on a CloudFoundry compatible Cloud.
+Simple example app on how easy zettajs (http://www.zettajs.org/) can be deployed on a CloudFoundry compatible Cloud (like the one from Swisscom ;)).
 Can be tested with using the zetta browser: http://browser.zettajs.io/#/

 ## Code Example